smp46/RightClickVirusTotal/README.md

 **Made and built using Python 3.11.2**
 ### Windows GUI ###

-1. Open powershell and run `pip install pyinstaller ; pip install tk ; pip install vt-py ; pip install asyncio ; pip install pillow`
+1. Open powershell and run `pip install pyinstaller tk vt-py asyncio pillow`

-4. Navigate to a directory to store the project in and run `git clone https://github.com/smp46/RightClickVirusTotal.git ; cd RightClickVirusTotal`
+2. Navigate to a directory to store the project in and run `git clone https://github.com/smp46/RightClickVirusTotal.git ; cd RightClickVirusTotal`

-5. Run the following command to build the executable: `pyinstaller --onefile --noconsole --icon=imgs/rcvt.ico --add-data="imgs/;imgs" .\RightClickVirusTotal_GUI_Windows.py`
+3. Run the following command to build the executable: `pyinstaller --onefile --noconsole --icon=imgs/rcvt.ico --add-data="imgs/;imgs" .\RightClickVirusTotal_GUI_Windows.py`

    This command instructs PyInstaller to create a single executable file (`RightClickVirusTotal_GUI_Windows.exe`) that contains your program, its dependencies and resources.

-6. Wait for PyInstaller to finish the build process.

-7. Once the build process is complete, you will find a new `dist` directory in the same location as your program file.

-8. Inside the `dist` directory, you will find the executable file (`RightClickVirusTotal_GUI_Windows.exe`).
+4. Inside the `dist` directory, you will find the executable file (`RightClickVirusTotal_GUI_Windows.exe`).

-9. Move this file to anywhere you want to 'install' it.
+5. Move this file to anywhere you want to 'install' it.

 ### Universal CLI

-1. Make sure you have PyInstaller installed.
-If not, you can install it using pip by running the following command: `pip install pyinstaller`

-2. Install other required dependencies through pip:
+1. Install required dependencies with pip `pip install pyinstaller vt-py colorama`
-	- vt-py
-	- colorama

-3. Open your terminal or command prompt.

-4. Navigate to the directory where `RightClickVirusTotal_CLI_Universal.py` is located.
+4. Navigate to a directory to store the project in and run `git clone https://github.com/smp46/RightClickVirusTotal.git ; cd RightClickVirusTotal`

-5. Run the following command to build the executable: `pyinstaller --onefile RightClickVirusTotal_CLI_Universal.py`
+3. Run the following command to build the executable: `pyinstaller --onefile RightClickVirusTotal_CLI_Universal.py`

    This command instructs PyInstaller to create a single executable file (`RightClickVirusTotal_CLI_Universal`) that contains your program and its dependencies.

-6. Wait for PyInstaller to finish the build process.

-7. Once the build process is complete, you will find a new `dist` directory in the same location as your program file.

-8. Inside the `dist` directory, you will find the executable file.
+4. Inside the `dist` directory, you will find the executable file (`RightClickVirusTotal_CLI_Universal`).

-**Please note:** Modifying the Windows Registry can have unintended consequences if not done correctly.
-Therefore, it's always a good idea to create a backup of your registry or create a system resore point.